mistermoe/httpr/docs/src/content/docs/index.md

 * Unmarshalling response bodies into strong types (for success and error responses)
 * Interceptor support for request/response modification and inspection
 * Built-in request/response inspector for debugging
-* Instrumented with metrics and traces for observability
+* Opt-in OLTP Instrumentation with metrics and traces for observability